KazMaune/README/README.md

 query the Edamame API to bring up random recipes based on the ingredients they entered.

-You can find the code for this app in my starred projects, it's name is FeedMe!
+You can find the code for this app in my starred repositories, it's name is FeedMe!

 Currently, I am learning React, Next.js, PostgreSQL and Prisma using online tutorial videos and other resources.